dboddie/autobuild/README.txt

 The autobuild and python-apt-repo packages need to be installed.

+If you want to reuse packages that have been built and published to a repository created by the python-apt-repo-setup.py tool, you need to import the signing key you intend to use into the trusted keyring before creating chroots.

+Create a key using gpg:

+  gpg --gen-key

+Export it to a file, using the appropriate <key-ID>:

+  gpg -a --export <key-ID> > sign.key

+Add it to the apt keyring:

+  apt-key add sign.key

-Some chroots need to be set up using the autobuild-builder.py tool.
+Set up chroots using the autobuild-builder.py tool.
 For example:

   autobuild-builder.py create precise-amd64 templates/metno /home/build/chroots precise